Vyral/monte-mohr-recruiting/_posts/2020-01-14-how-to-maximize-your-listings-that-might-upset-the-competition.md

 7. **Get a partner.** Make sure you have a partner with you; when people try to capture everyone on their own, they end up capturing no one.&nbsp;
 8. **Have a hook.**&nbsp;Create a hook that speaks to a pain point of people walking in to the house.

-I did a longer training going further in depth about these 8 steps.
-Check it out [here.](https://nashvillerealestatemastermind.com/how-to-maximize-your-listings-that-might-upset-the-competition.html)
+I did a longer training going further in depth about these 8 steps, and also made a PDF that you can download.
+Watch my training and download the PDF&nbsp;[here.](https://nashvillerealestatemastermind.com/how-to-maximize-your-listings-that-might-upset-the-competition.html)